 Now looking at Dr Hans Esser, director of the ?? research institute in New York (audio a little rough here, didn't catch the name).
 Esser carried out experiments to see if dogs are psychic.
 The experiment is explained in great detail, and it involves putting dogs and their master in different soundproofed room and showing the human pictures that are meant to evoke an emotional reaction.
 Does this affect the dog's heartrate?

 Seriously, don't these people ever watch horror movies?
+Because this is how you get hell-hounds.

 Anyway, after a lot of setup, we're told that a correlation was found 'in a few cases'.
 In psychical research, that's a big win.
 Dr Esser talks in hippyish terms about everyone hanging together, but I'm pretty sure he's dreaming of an army of mind-controlled dogs.